-Malaga has more than 30 museums, among which Museo Pablo Picasso is probably best known.
+Malaga has more than 30 museums, among which Museo Pablo Picasso is probably the best known.
 Malaga is the birth town of Pablo Picasso.
-Malaga is known for the lovely 11th-century Gibralfaro Castle and Moorish fortress of Alcazaba, numerous Michelin star restaurants, traditional tapas bars, and upscale cocktail bars.
+Malaga is known for the lovely 11th-century Gibralfaro Castle and Moorish fortress of Alcazaba, numerous Michelin-star restaurants, traditional tapas bars, and upscale cocktail bars.

 The capital of Costa del Sol is one of the best cities in Spain that deserves a visit.

 READ MORE: Best things to do in Malaga, Spain

 Malaga: Sunset Sailing Catamaran Trip with Glass of Cava( the most popular tour in Malaga, especially loved by couples)